Greginkansas/-openhab-openhab1wiki/Hue-Binding.md

 For more information on the used API see the following link: http://developers.meethue.com/

 If you like dedicated Hue icons, please consider using those posted in the forum: https://groups.google.com/d/msg/openhab/1FXial-JCA0/gjd1Fq-sniQJ.
+Versions of openHAB after March 2015 include these images in the release.
 You can now show icons using:

     Switch Toggle_1	  "left bulb" 	<hue> 	(Switching)	{hue="1"}